 Notes: (1) The performance deficiency is the proximate cause of the degraded condition and is not the degraded condition.
 To determine this cause, inspectors need not complete a rigorous root-cause evaluation but instead may complete an evaluation based on reasonable inspector assessment and judgment.

 (2) Inspectors should define a performance deficiency at the level of deficient performance that directly led to the issue of concern.
 Organizational weaknesses should not be identified as performance deficiencies but should be considered as the CCA.
-The impact of an organizational weakness could be a performance deficency.
+The impact of an organizational weakness could be a performance deficiency.

 (3) Enforcement Manual, Part I, section 1.3.5, “Documenting Related Violations,” discusses grouping closely related violations.
 Considering this guidance, when an issue of concern caused or resulted in multiple violations, it is appropriate for the performance deficiency to be defined at the problem level, thereby creating a relationship between one performance deficiency and many violations.